nden/astropy-api/generalized_wcs/wcs_api.md

 WCS API
 -------

-The WCS class is represented as a directed graph whose nodes are coordinate systems and edges are transfroms between them.
+The WCS class is represented as a directed graph whose nodes are coordinate systems and edges are transformations between them.
 This allows one to specify multiple coordinate systems and the transformations between them.
 (The [prototype](https://github.com/nden/code-experiments/blob/master/generalized_wcs_api/prototype/wcs.py) uses `networkx`.)